12 Fun Facts About Iceland

 Icelandic people are also very optimistic.
 They love trying new things, which helps them not feel stuck.

 3. Over 60% of the population in Iceland lives in Reykjavik.

 Reykjavik is the capital city of Iceland, where most of the population resides.
-The city is quirky and very colorful.
-It's packed with numerous museums, bars, cafes, and restaurants, and it is easy to walk around.
+The town is quirky and very colorful.
+It's packed with numerous museums, bars, cafes, and restaurants, making walking around easy.
 Most of the population lives in the capital because most of the country isn't ideal for human settlement.

-With a rental car in Iceland, you will quickly be able to escape the crowds of Reykjavik and find your own peace and quiet.
-Browse our range of rental cars in Iceland here.
+With a rental car in Iceland, you will quickly be able to escape the crowds of Reykjavik and find peace and quiet.

-4. There’s an app that helps prevent you from dating a relative.
+4. There's a website that helps prevent you from dating a relative.

 There is an issue of everyone being related, which can be a problem in the local dating scene.
-Many Icelanders now use an app called Íslendinga-App to check if the person they are interested in is related or not.
-Guess what the app's slogan is.
+Many Icelanders now use a website called Íslendinga bók to check if the person they are interested in is related or not.

 5. Many older Icelanders believe in trolls and elves.

 Icelandic beliefs are intriguing and unique compared to many around the world.

 In the 19th century, scholars Magnus Grimsson and Jon Arnason went around the country collecting various short stories that filled close to 600 pages!
 When reading their compilation, you'll quickly realize that most stories were anecdotes about trolls and elves.